 BS, Business Administration, California State University, San Jose.

 Named a “Local Hero” by the MidPeninsula Media Center in 2011, Kate Young is committed to an empowering living environment for PAH residents.
 She oversees The Resident Services Division, bringing onsite services in education, health, and social services to PAH residents.
 She has been at Palo Alto Housing for nearly 15 years.

 BA, Asian Studies, University of Puget Sound

 MA Candidate, Intercultural Relations, School for International Training

 ESL Certificate, Seattle University

 Certified Youth Program Quality External Assessor

 Keri has over 25 years of experience in affordable housing, economic development, urban and environmental planning.
-She recently joined PAH after 11 years at MidPen Housing Corporation where she contributed significantly to that organization’s growth, including developing more than 900 units of affordable housing in Santa Clara, San Mateo and Alameda counties.
+She joined PAH in 2016 after 11 years at MidPen Housing Corporation where she contributed significantly to that organization’s growth, including developing more than 900 units of affordable housing in Santa Clara, San Mateo and Alameda counties.
 As a consultant before that, Keri helped develop the award-winning “Opportunity Center” for the homeless in Palo Alto.
 She began her career as an environmental planner in San Mateo County, managed economic development projects in New York City, and headed the Port of San Francisco’s first Planning and Development Division.
 Keri now provides strategic direction on the financing of affordable housing developments and optimal positioning of Palo Alto Housing’s portfolio.